Cylumn/qd-generative-sampling/README.md

 ### Training and Evaluation
-To train and evaluate the facial recognition classifier, enter the facial recognition directory, and run the training script:
+To train and evaluate the facial recognition classifier, enter the facial recognition directory, and run the training script.
+You will need to pass the name of the data directory as an argument---you can find this under `facial_recognition/data` after you have ran the data generation script.
 ```
 $ cd facial_recognition
-$ sh train_eval.sh
+$ sh train_eval.sh [data-directory]
 ```

 ## Citation